web-platform-tests/wpt.fyi/docs/upgrading-go.md

 Once you have confirmed that:
 - Open [app.yaml](../webapp/web/app.yaml) and [app.staging.yaml](../webapp/web/app.staging.yaml)
-- Change the `runtime` line to match the new version of the Go.
+- Change the `runtime` line to match the new version of Go seen in the App Engine documentation.

 ## Step 2 - Change the version in the Dockerfiles